isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-drain-cleaners-work.markdown

 Their mechanism of action is by introducing hydronium ions (ion H3O+) to the [clogged drain](https://pestpolicy.com/dont-use-vinegar-and-baking-soda-to-clean-clogged-drains/) and thus attracts a majority of the electrons.
-**2. Oxidizing drain cleaners**
+**2. OxidizingÂ drain cleaners**
-: Oxidizing drain cleaners have nitrates, peroxides, and bleach.
+: OxidizingÂ drain cleaners have nitrates, peroxides, and bleach.
 This chemical class of cleaners will oxidize the drain clog by extracting electrons from it.
 Notably, being heavy compared to water, the chemical drain cleaner will settle at the bottom of any standing water, producing gas and heat that clears the clog.
-**3. Caustic drain cleaners**
+**3. CausticÂ drain cleaners**
 : These
 [types of chemical drain cleaners](https://pestpolicy.com/pure-lye-drain-opener-review/) have caustic potash and lye.